 Well, look who joined the party!
 This new offering at The D, downtown, is holding its own against the big boys on The Strip.
 Andiamo has the benefit of having a cozy atmosphere, a stand-out waitstaff and more value-oriented priced, especially compared to steak joints on The Strip.

 So, did we leave out your favorite?
-Partial to Craftsteak at MGM Grand, Stripsteak at Mandalay Bay or a local’s spot like T-Bones at Red Rock Station?
+Partial to Craftsteak at MGM Grand or Stripsteak at Mandalay Bay?
 Let us know.
-That’s why we put that “Leave a Reply” link thingy down there.